Hey Ma (album): Composition

 Hey Ma continued James' signature indie rock sound of loud guitar work, big chorus sections, and occasional appearances of brass instruments, though they reduced the amount of keyboard parts.
 It drew comparison to their fifth studio album Laid (1993), and U2.
+Adrian Cepeda of Treble noted similarities to You Cross My Path by the Charlatans, Ringleader of the Tormentors by Morrissey and Weightlifting (2004) by the Trash Can Sinatras.
 When choosing songs for the album, Booth said they purposely picked the more upbeat tracks that would work well in a live setting.
-"Bubbles" detailed the birth of Booth's second son.
+"Bubbles" detailed the birth of Booth's second son; Cepeda wrote that by its end, the group "explodes in horns, guitars and drums announcing the glorious return of these Manchester greats".
 Booth said "Hey Ma" was the UK and United States governments' "foolish response" to the September 11 attacks, and the invasion of Iraq.
 "Waterfall" discuses being middle-aged, and an instance where Booth went skinny-dipping at Snoqualmie Falls while he was working with Angelo Badalamenti.
 It was done in the vein of Lou Reed, and Blonde on Blonde (1966)-era Bob Dylan.
 "Oh My Heart" warns people to live every moment as if it was their last.

 "Boom Boom" is an attack on the news media; it features an orchestrated coda section, influenced by Brian Eno, while the guitar work was reminiscent of Doves.
 "Semaphore" is an acoustic track that makes reference to growing older, and when communication between people breaks down.
 The violin-driven "Upside" is about immigrant labourers attempting to provide for their families.
 The piano heard on "Whiteboy" recalled the tracks on the band's eighth studio album Millionaires (1999).
 It told the story of a teenager sitting stoned at a table while his mother talks out loud about her problems.
 "72" is a take on religion, with an aim at Muslim fanatics and suicide bombers.
 "Of Monsters & Heroes & Men" is based on a poem.
 "I Wanna Go Home" talks about a man being unable to drown his sorrows at a bar.
 "Child to Burn" is a dark track that discusses child abuse.